 Go for a combination, disguised as a percentage of ad-spend.
 Your clients want simplicity.
 If they see a list of different payments for different purposes, they will become quickly discouraged and overwhelmed.
 Keep it simple for them.

 You know that managing an SEO campaign is going to take up your valuable time.
 Your time is valuable after all.
 Just as your clients’ time is valuable.
-Though you do not have to charge hourly, do privately assess yourself and how valuable your time is.
+Though you do not have to charge hourly SEO consultant rates, do privately assess yourself and how valuable your time is.
 How much do you feel an hour of your time is worth?

 Take that into account when figuring your fees.